chags1313/AnnoTS/paper.md

 Annotating wearble sensor data is an important step in human activity classification with wearable sensors.
 It enables users the ability to manupulate plots of sensor data to facilate up to 15 time-locked classifications.
 To date, there are limited annotation software available to classify activities in wearable sensor data (signaliner).

-Tracking the motion of objects in a video is an important part of the analysis in a diverse range of subject disciplines [@Cells;@Nanoparticles;@Foams].
-It enables one to automate the extraction of quantitative information about size, shape, motion etc. A number of tracking softwares exist [@Trackpy;@opencv_library;@TrackMate] to help with this process but the code can be an entry barrier.
-Even for researchers with the necessary skills, developing the code and optimising the parameters requires a significant investment for each new project.
-Open source tools that can simplify and expedite this process, whilst remaining flexible and easy to extend by the end user, would help to make particle tracking accessible to a broader range of researchers.

 # Statement of need

-`QualAI-Signal` is a gui based annotation software that increases the speed and effieciency of classifying a wide range of activities from sensors in
+`QualAI-Signal` is a gui based annotation software that increases the speed and efficiency of classifying any variety of activities from wearable sensors.

 `ParticleTracker` is a completely gui based particle tracking software that implements and integrates a range of commonly needed tools to help users efficiently develop a wide range of different types of particle tracking projects.